charissero/Routes/planning doc - routes.md

 ## Project Scope
 >Purpose :

 - This app is designed to provide personalised travel assistance based on the users riding preferance that day, with a bank full on diverse routes waiting to be riden.

 >Audience :

-- The target users for this app is bristolians of all abilities, whether advanced cyclists or beginners, whether young or old etc
+- The target users for this app is bristolians cyclists of all abilities, whether advanced cyclists or beginners etc

+>Technology :

+- The app will be developed using :
+1. **HTML & JavaScript** programming lanaguges for the user interface, route display and interaction
+2. **CSS** for stylesheets/design
+3. The app will use a **Sustrain Cycle Networks dataset from Open Data Bristol** to provide route recommendations based on user-specific constraints.

 >Functionality :

 - During onboarding the app will allow users to....
-  1. Input their user contact information i.e name, number, emergancy contact(name and number), home address (with a tix box functionality giving permission for their data being stored locally on this device)
+  1. Input their user contact information **contributing to the user database** i.e name, number, emergancy contact(name and number), home address (with a tix box functionality giving permission for their data being stored locally on this device).
+The information will be stored locally on their user profile entity.
   2. Grant access to geolocation (while app is in use)

- - Opendata Bristol
-The app will use a Sustrain Cycle Networks dataset from Open Data Bristol to provide route recommendations based on user-specific constraints.

 >Interface :

 - The app interface will feature :
 1. A fun yet simple layout that is compatible with geolocation and ensures ease of use with adjustements availble like changing font size etc